barthap/expo-mega-demo/README.md

 ### Core features:

+> **⚠️ Caution!** Many features used in this demo are in early, experimental stage and they're not ready for production.
+Use on your own risk.

 - Uses [Expo custom managed workflow](https://docs.expo.dev/workflow/customizing/).
-Prebuilds on Expo SDK 43 alpha template.
+Prebuilds on Expo SDK 43 pre-alpha template.
 - All native changes (even these unusual) and patches are covered with config plugins and yarn `postinstall` script.
 - Uses [Expo Dev Client](https://docs.expo.dev/clients/introduction/), react-navigation, ui-kitten
 - Bluetooth communication using [react-native-ble-plx](https://github.com/dotintent/react-native-ble-plx) with [config plugin](https://github.com/expo/config-plugins/tree/master/packages/react-native-ble-plx)